Memekip-Chan/AntiSpam/README.md

 ## title_rulegen.py

-The problems being addressed by this script are:
+The problems being addressed by this script are spammers who circumvent automoderator rules by using special unicode characters in titles within crossposts.
+This is a problem because:
 * In reddit's automod, whenever you try to post non-standard unicode characters into a rule, it errors out
 * Not everybody knows the syntax for removing based on crosspost title